ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 A consumer wants:

 * to understand if a particular provider is actually the original provider or a promoter,
-* to know, if and how the source (or resulting binary) of a promoted software component is different to the original software component,
+* to know if and how the source, or resulting binary, of a promoted software component differs from the original software component,
 * to check the provenance and history of a software component's source back to its origin, and
 * to assess whether to trust a promoter of not.